viviensiu/heart-failure-prediction/README.md

 ## Model deployment
 * Model is deployed with two separate options: Flask and Streamlit.
-    * Flask: runs on local workstation.
+    * Flask: runs on local workstation and Docker.
     * Streamlit: runs on local workstation and on Streamlit Cloud (URL link is provided at [Cloud Deployment](#cloud-deployment)).
 * **Note**: either one can be used for own convenience.